giantswarm/test-infra/README.md

 > Start prow jobs.

+#### ghProxy

+> Designed to reduce API token usage by allowing many components to share a single ghCache.

+#### Tide

+> Automatically retest PRs that meet the criteria ("tide comes in") and automatically merge them when they have up-to-date passing test results.

 ### Setup

 This assumes that you are in the `prow` directory and that you can reach your working Kubernetes cluster.